Mary Hancock McLean

-Mary Hancock McLean (28 February 1861 – 17 May 1930) was a physician and missionary.
+Mary Hancock McLean (February 28, 1861 – May 17, 1930) was a physician and missionary.
 Born to Elijah McLean, a physician, and Mary Stafford, she enjoyed a privileged childhood with academic opportunities uncommon for girls of her time period.
 After graduating from the University of Michigan Medical School, she became the first woman to hold an official position at the St. Louis Female Hospital and the first woman admitted to the St. Louis Medical Society.

 McLean established a private practice in obstetrics and gynecology in 1885.
 Concerned with young women's health and hygiene, she established the Evening Dispensary for Women in 1893, the Emmaus Home for Girls, a precursor to the St. Louis Young Women's Christian Association, in 1904, and a free evening clinic for women in 1908.
 Interested in continuing her missionary work abroad, McLean traveled to China and Japan, where she operated in hospitals and learned about Chinese medical education.

-She practiced medicine until five months before her death and died on May 17, 1930, in St. Louis, having never married.
+She practiced medicine until five months before her death and died on May 17, 1930, aged 69, in St. Louis, having never married.

 Background and education

 Early life

 Mary Hancock McLean was born on February 28, 1861, to Elijah McLean, a local physician, and Mary Stafford in Washington, Missouri.

 Despite his age (fifty-seven years old at the time of his daughter's birth), Elijah McLean was determined to provide her with the finest education.
 McLean was privately tutored until age thirteen.

 Education

-At age thirteen, she enrolled in Lindenwood University in St. Charles, Missouri and graduated with the class of 1878 three years later.
+At age thirteen, McLean enrolled in Lindenwood University in St. Charles, Missouri and graduated with the class of 1878 three years later.
 She then transferred to Vassar College, from where she graduated two years later.
 Vassar College had just opened in 1865 and became one of the first institutions to provide women with an education comparable to that which men were receiving.
 Whereas female seminaries in the early nineteenth century prepared women for solely domestic roles, the opening of institutions such as Vassar College afforded women other options.

 Medicine became a popular vocation for women as it was argued that it was an extension of their activities in the home by serving women and children.
 With dreams of becoming a physician like her father, McLean graduated with a medical degree from the University of Michigan Medical School, an institution more receptive to female students, in 1883.